 No, they are not the same.
 Pralinoise is a praline paste mixed with milk chocolate and a little bit of vanilla.
 French and Belgian chocolatiers use it to fill candies and other chocolates.

-For a dry caramel, sugar is heated in a pan until it starts to liquefy and then caramelize.
-To make a wet caramel, sugar is combined with water, and caramelization goes through making sugar syrup first.
+For a dry caramel, sugar is heated in a pan until it starts to liquefy and then caramelizes.
+To make a wet caramel, the wet method is used: sugar is combined with water, and caramelization goes through making sugar syrup first.

 You should not stir caramel.
 Stirring dry caramel makes it clump into large sugar lumps; stirring wet caramel may induce it to crystallize.
 But if you make caramel the first time, you can gently stir it with a heatproof rubber spatula, wooden spatula, or wooden spoon.